 What is staging?

 Staging is the process of finding out how much cancer there is and how far it has spread.
-Staging the cancer is a key step in learning your treatment choices.
-It will also give your health care team a better idea of your overall outlook for recovery.
-But the tests and exams needed to stage a cancer can take time, and people are often eager to begin treatment right away.
-Try not to worry that the staging process is taking up treatment time.
-Keep in mind that by staging the cancer, you and your health care team will know which treatments are likely to work best before starting treatment.
+Staging the cancer is a key step in making treatment choices.
+It also gives your cancer care team a better idea of your chances for recovery.
+The staging process takes time, but it’s how you and your cancer care team learn which treatments are likely to work best before you start treatment.

-A staging system is a way for your health care team to sum up the extent of the cancer.
+A staging system is a way for your cancer care team to sum up the extent of the cancer.
 The TNM system is the one used most often.
 It gives 3 key pieces of information:

 - T usually describes the size of the main tumor and whether it has spread to nearby tissues and organs.